Breaking the Bond

 When Jason was fifteen he had a best friend by the name of Glover, whom he did everything with.
 Danny was ecstatic to see his son bond with another male and have a genuine friend.
 He encouraged the two to always be together until one night when Glover was sleeping over and Danny caught the two closely sleeping together in the same bed.
 Danny kicked Glover out of the house, telling him never to come back, and once again whopped Jason.
 Jason swore to never spend the night with another male ever again.

 Once Jason turned eighteen, he moved out of his parent’s house and went away to school.
-When he was twenty-two he moved back home, worked to save up money, and buy his own house.
+When he was twenty-two he moved back home, worked to save money, and buy his own house.
 At twenty-five, he met a girl, dated her for six months, and by twenty-six he was married with his first child on the way.

 Danny couldn’t be more proud of Jason, never knowing that his son dressed in women’s clothing and slept with men at night but lacked the courage to tell his father.
 To this day Jason still cannot catch a baseball.